 - Formulating, and regularly testing a comprehensive business continuity plan (BCP) that suits the needs of the individual organization; this includes ensuring physical redundancy for all data and applications via a secondary datacenter.

-- Optimizing worker productivity by enabling reliable user access—even remotely—to both the primary datacenter and, as needed, to its backup.
+- Optimizing worker productivity by enabling reliable user access to both the primary datacenter and, as needed, to its backup, from anywhere and on any device.
 Ideally, this should also enable administrators to centrally manage deployments, configurations, user support, etc. Centralized management and administration is crucial both for keeping the secondary datacenter up-to-date and for ease and speed of connecting users to it when the primary datacenter fails.

 - Ensuring that time-sensitive operations (e.g. payroll, customer service, shipments and billing) can be conducted remotely, even if workers are unable to get to the head or branch offices.